saikotek/docs/pages/web_cloud/web_hosting/ssh_using_putty_on_windows/guide.en-gb.md

 - `Host Name (or IP address)`: **username@IPv4_server** (example: **ubuntu@203.0.113.101**)
 - `Port`: 22 (unless you have changed the SSH port number of your server)

 Click the button `Open`{.action}.
 The PuTTY terminal will prompt you for the password of the key file.
+You can paste the password string into this window with a right-click.

 Note that **a password prompt will not display your keyboard inputs** in a PuTTY terminal.
 Example output:

 ```console